Improving Neural Additive Models with Bayesian Principles: Experiments

 \subsection{Intensive Care Unit Mortality Prediction}

-To gain insights into the behavior of our method within a real-world clinical context, we investigate its performance in predicting patient mortality based on vital signs recorded 24 hours after admission into an intensive care unit (ICU).
-To accomplish this, we utilize the MIMIC-III database \citep{johnson2016mimiciii} and employ the pre-processing outlined by \citet{lengerich2022mimiciii}.
-Additionally, we leverage the HiRID database \citep{faltys2021hirid} and adopt the pre-processing methodology presented by \citet{yeche2021hiridicubenchmark}.
+To gain insights into the behavior of our method within a real-world clinical context, we investigate the performance in predicting patient mortality based on vital signs recorded 24 hours after admission into an intensive care unit (ICU).
+To accomplish this, we utilize the MIMIC-III patient database \citep{johnson2016mimiciii} and employ the pre-processing outlined by \citet{lengerich2022mimiciii}.
+Additionally, we leverage the HiRID database \citep{faltys2021hirid} and adopt the pre-processing proposed by \citet{yeche2021hiridicubenchmark}.
 Notably, our objective extends beyond achieving competitive predictive performance: we aim to provide valuable insights into the underlying sources of risk within the ICU to facilitate a clearer understanding of critical care dynamics.

 \paragraph{Predictive performance.}